Get help from an accredited representative

 What does an accredited representative or a VSO do?

-Accredited representatives and VSOs can help you understand and apply for VA benefits, like:
+Accredited representatives and VSOs can help you understand and apply for VA benefits, like these:

 - Financial support (monthly payments)